erskingardner/nostr-how/src/routes/pages/en/relays.md

 One major benefit of using paid relays now is the higher signal of users and notes on paid relays.
 The "proof of work" of paying for relay access is something that helps keep spam accounts from infesting the network.

-### Popular paid relays

-An up-to-date list of paid relays with details on how much they cost and who operates them can be found on [Relay Exchange](https://relay.exchange/)

 ### Where can I find a list of all relays?

-The best resource we've found for browsing and assessing the speed of known relays is the [Nostr.watch site](https://legacy.nostr.watch/relays/find).
+The best resource we've found for browsing and assessing the speed of known relays is the [Nostr.watch site](https://nostr.watch?utm_source=nostr.how&ref=nostr.how).

 ## What happens if all the relays I use stop working?